kwek20/milestone-pusher/README.md

 # node-syncer
-Pushes missing TX from one node to another
+(Inefficiently) Pushes missing TX from one node to another

 Has 2 options: sync milestone TX, or sync transactions in the transactionrequester(queue) list